Join IFT

 Note: JFS does not require compliance with ARRIVE guidelines, but there is a question about compliance in the submission form.
 If the study does not comply with ARRIVE, mark “No” for the question and give a brief statement about IACUC approval.
 For more details, see the “Health and Nutrition” section in our supplementary author instructions.

 In the case of work involving human beings, evidence must be provided that it was performed with the approval of the authors' Institutional Review Board (IRB) or local ethics committee.
 Subjects must also provide informed consent.
 Include a statement about IRB approval under a subheader such as "Subjects" or "Sensory panel".
+If your institution does not require ethics committee approval, provide a statement explaining how you complied with your local and institutional ethics guidelines.

 3 Results and Discussion